Does Homeowners Insurance Cover Mold?

 Mold that is a result of spilling things, not cleaning properly, or a leaky roof is not going to be covered through your homeowners insurance plan.

-This all might sound confusing, but don’t worry, it’s straightforward.
 If your homeowners insurance policy covers the cause of the mold, then it should cover mold remediation as well.